 These providers have recently been named major players in Unified Endpoint Management by analyst house Gartner, Inc.

 The following providers have recently been named leaders in the Gartner Magic Quadrant for Unified Endpoint Management.
-The report, which highlights and scores the top products in the industry, features these three tools as being cornerstones in the space.
+The report, which highlights and scores the top products in the industry, features these six tools as being cornerstones in the space.
 Each provider’s market share and product portfolios differ, which is what makes them interesting to the wider audience of cloud consumers.
 Niche and emerging vendors can only hope to replicate the kind of market presence that these providers have earned over a sustained period of time.
 Here we provide a brief blurb about each and links to product details so you can learn more.

 Note: providers are listed in alphabetical order.